gmcmillan100/docs/programming.md

 Low level language: Runs near the CPU (e.g., Assembly, C) High level language: Runs far aware from the CPU (e.g., JavaScript, Python).
 Source code is translated from high level to low level.
-Integrated Development Environment (IDE): A professional development text editor (e.g, Eclipse, Xcode, VS) Compiled language: Uses a compiler to convert source code (Python) into machine code so it can run (an executable file) Interpreted language: No compiler used.
+Integrated Development Environment (IDE): A professional development text editor (e.g, Eclipse, Xcode, VS) Compiled language: Uses a compiler to convert source code (Python) into machine code so it can run an executable file (e.g., Objective-C, C)
+Interpreted language: No compiler used.
 The source code is not compiled before it's consumed.
-A copy is given then run as-is by the other machine.
+A copy is given then run as-is by the other machine. (e.g., JavaScript, PHP)
+Hybrid language: A combination of compiled code and intrepreted code (e.g., Java, Python)

 # Resources